JuliaRobotics/Caesar.jl/docs/src/principles/filterCorrespondence.md

 !!! note

     Mmisam allows for parametric, non-parametric, or intensity noise models which can be incorporated into any differentiable residual function.

+## Anecdotal Example (EKF-SLAM / MSC-KF)

+WIP: Explain how this method is similar to EKF-SLAM and MSC-KF...